Rankings

 With this section wrapped up, I wanted to touch on what's next in the pipeline.

 At the start of this series, we highlighted the difference between Signal and Noise.
-Signal, it was mentioned, includes both player skill and faction strength; neither is noise.
+Signal includes both player skill and faction strength; neither is noise.

 However, that presents an issue: faction performance becomes a composite of faction strength and the skill of that faction's player base.

 If there's a Selection Bias between player skill and faction choice, then player skill acts as a Confounding Variable.
-Player skill becomes a third variable, influencing both the independent (faction) and dependent (observed performance) variables.
+Player skill would be a third variable, influencing both the independent (faction) and dependent (observed performance) variables.

 I have some docs in the works that will dive deeper into this, including what we can do about it.

 However, just because a confounder exists, doesn’t mean it’s particularly strong.
-Fortunately, player faction choice is complex; it involves many factors unrelated to player skill.
-It's not unidirectional, which keeps its influence modest.
+Player faction choice is complex and involves many factors unrelated to player skill; it's not unidirectional, which keeps its influence modest.

-Still, it's worth pursuing, I just didn’t want to delay releasing coverage of what I’m currently doing for something that is a bit further down the road.
+Still, it's worth addressing, I just didn’t want to delay releasing coverage of what I’m currently doing for something that is a bit further down the road.

 For now, you made it to the end; congrats!